zihaowrez/tp/docs/UserGuide.md

 **Format:** `delete NAME t/TAG` `delete INDEX t/TAG`

-NAME is case sensitive and must match the full name.
+NAME is case sensitive and must match the full name. </br>
-INDEX must be a positive integer.
+INDEX must be a positive integer. </br>

+Note that tags of emergency contacts cannot be deleted.

 **Examples:**